cslarsen/csl.name/source/_drafts/jit2.md

 ------------

 I believe this is good for learning, so play around a bit.
 Try to make a register allocator, for example.
-Create more peep-hole optimizations.
+Create more peephole optimizations.
 Add support for calling other functions, loops.

 With a decorator, you should be able to swap out class methods on the fly with